westacks/telebot/README.md

 ##### Setup commands autocompletion

-The following command will automaticaly setup autocompletion for all registered bot commands on Telegram servers:
+The following command will automatically setup autocompletion for all registered bot commands on Telegram servers:
 ```bash
 $ php artisan telebot:commands --setup
 ```